Welcome to Kerry and Patricia Milan's web site, ARDROSS HOUSE

 January 2011: WADGE / TREVITHICK Outline - made possible because of Susanna BILLING's remarkable will of 1764

-December 2010, saw the BILLING alias TRELAWDER outline.
+January 2019, sees the BILLING alias TRELAWDER outline update.
 This is a fascinating line, going back to the 1400s and earlier, according to Sir John Maclean's 1870s account.

-The NEWLY REVISED CONSTABLE to BILLING outline goes right back to Henry Constable's marriage to Joane GOODING at St Sampson or Golant in 1568!
+The CONSTABLE to BILLING outline goes right back to Henry Constable's marriage to Joane GOODING at St Sampson or Golant in 1568!

 This presents a fascinating picture of a family over two hundred years from the time of Henry VIII, with many Quaker families and early links with Pennsylvania.